-Keeping your Mac’s clock current used to be a challenge, but OS X now allows you to automate the process entirely.
-By specifying a time zone in system settings, your Mac can automatically adjust to changes in daylight savings time.
-And if you’re a road warrior, you can set OS X to use location services to automatically determine the current time zone, so the current time zone will always be selected and the current time will always be displayed no matter where you are.
+Your Mac automatically tries to set your time zone based on your location, but there are times when you may want to manually specify the time zone.
+By specifying a time zone in system settings, your Mac will automatically adjust the clock based on that location.
+And if you’re traveling, you can set your Mac’s time zone to use the current time zone, so the current time will always be displayed no matter where you are.

 Here’s how to set your Mac’s time zone: